UgnisSoftware/design-system-builder/README.md

 ## How does Ugnis work internally?

 Ugnis is declarative programming taken to the extreme.
-Because no one wants to read and write JSON by hand, we have created the visual editor - it manages the code generation, so you could focus on the design and logic.
+Because no one wants to write JSON by hand, we have created the visual editor - it manages the code generation, so you could focus on the design and logic.

 Ugnis consists of three parts: